Bachelor of Science in Neuroscience

 Four credits of NEUR 4699 credit is only allowed to substitute for NEUR 4001 if completing the Georgia Tech Research Option.
 The Research Option requires an additional 6 credits of research (an additional 2 credits of NEUR 4699 may be applied to “Additional Neuroscience Electives”; the additional 3 credits of research credit will be applied to Free Electives), and LMC 4701 (1 credit) and LMC 4702 (1 credit) (applied to Free Electives).
 A research proposal and thesis/report is also required to complete the Research Option.

-Only for students completing the Psychology Breadth Elective option.
+PSYC 2020 may be completed only for students completing the Psychology Breadth Elective option.

 BS in Neuroscience students are able to complete the Georgia Tech Research Option.